nsmsn/dotcom/src/posts/2025-understanding-comics.md

 </figcaption>
 </figure>

 As I read this book again in 2025, I can't help but think of the web, the medium I primarily work in today.
-It's still a young medium, only thirty-something years old, and in its very infancy when <i>Understanding Comics</i> first came out.
-McCloud did write  a follow-up, called <a href="https://en.wikipedia.org/wiki/Reinventing_Comics"><i>Reinventing Comics</i></a> in 2000, and includes many examples of comics artists using the web and digital technology to advance the art form further.
+It's still a young medium, only thirty-something years old, and in its very infancy when <cite>Understanding Comics</cite> first came out.
+McCloud did write  a follow-up, called <a href="https://en.wikipedia.org/wiki/Reinventing_Comics"><cite>Reinventing Comics</cite></a> in 2000, and includes many examples of comics artists using the web and digital technology to advance the art form further.
 I read this book as well as a teen, and I'd be interested in revisiting that title as well.
 My memory is a bit fuzzy, but I remember a lot about the web page as an _infinite canvas_ standing out in my baby-web-developer brain.

 Significantly, McCloud spends a lot of energy in his work talking about comics as _participatory communication_.
 As a reader, you are filling in the space between panels with your own sensory imagination (a concept McCloud calls _closure_).
 The web is similar as an interactive medium.
 There are very few "passive" websites these days, and that most powerful element of the web, the hyperlink helps you uncover entire worlds within and beyond sites.